 In March, Shabbat at CBH is the start of a season of celebration.… Plan on coming together as a community to celebrate the b’not mitzvah this month of Angela Emanuel and Rachel Bear.
 (And join our Purim events, too!)

-FRIDAY FEB.
-3, 7:30 P.M.
+FRIDAY MARCH 3, 7:30 P.M.

 Music Shabbat is a unique CBH way of welcoming the Sabbath in song.
 Join Rabbi Orden, Andy Kaplan and the CBH Singers in a celebration of community and holiness and friendship.

 Angela Emanuel will become a bat mitzvah during a service she will lead with Rabbi Orden and the CBH Singers.
 B’nai mitzvah at CBH are not private events; they are the congregation’s celebration of Shabbat, of community and of our young people’s achievement.
 Be part of it!

 It’s Social Justice Shabbat.
 Kimberly Krone from the Immigrant Rights Program of the American Friends Service Committee will join us to discuss education issues related to Immigration.
 The Oneg (sponsored by Amy and Michael Klein and Liza and Marc Kirschenbaum) will offer home-made baked goods prepared by a Syrian refugee who has recently become one of our neighbors in Union County.

 What more can we say?
 It’s Purim!
 We’ll start the evening with Havdalah before the shpiel, and end it with a festival oneg.

 Kosher adultery?!
 Was Esther secretly married to Mordecai?
 Come hear about the Purim story we were never taught in Hebrew School!
 We continue our Purim celebration with a “taste” of megillah reading and “Adult” learning activity led by Rabbi Orden.
 Of course, there will be homemade hamentaschen, schnapps and slivovitz, courtesy of Cindy and Steve Wetter.